Get consistent, nonstop performance with assembly line automation

 Applications for robotic assembly include automotive components, like pumps, motors and gearboxes.
 Computers and consumer electronics are another excellent area, as are medical devices and household appliances.
 Assembly robots are ideal for tasks demanding speed and precision like applying sealants and adhesives.
 Not only can they put together parts that are too small or intricate for a human, but they work quickly and accurately without tiring or making mistakes.
 They are good in applications where cleanliness is paramount, like pharmaceuticals and medical device assembly, and they aren’t prone to debilitating injuries, like carpal tunnel syndrome, that come with repetitive work.

-In many industries, short-product lifecycles are a way of life, and here robotic assembly offers financial advantages over “hard” automation.
+In many industries, short-product lifecycles are a way of life, and here a robotic assembly line offers financial advantages over “hard” automation.
 The assembly robot has the flexibility to handle variants of a product family, even from cycle to cycle if equipped with vision or other sensors, and can be quickly and inexpensively reconfigured if the product design changes.
 Even if the product line disappears completely, the robot assembly line can be reconfigured quickly or the robots deployed elsewhere, which is not the case with dedicated assembly equipment.

 Robotic assembly lowers costs while boosting quality and capacity.
 Unlike dedicated automation equipment, robots are flexible, off-the-shelf machines that can be reconfigured or redeployed as needed.
 Perhaps of greatest importance, robots are a mature technology, making them a low-risk, high-return investment.